Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis: Result 2 : Applications to COVID-19 Outbreak Analysis

 \subsection{Data Source}

-We employed the data provided by European Centre for Disease Prevention and Control (ECDC) via \url{https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide}.
-We studied 37 countries with no less than 10,000 cumulative cases by Apr.
+We studied the data provided by European Centre for Disease Prevention and Control (ECDC) which can be accessed through the link https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide.
+In this paper, we focused on the first wave because the situations become very complicated in later waves, e.g., virus mutations \cite{Wisem4857}, people being tired of social distancing and the mixture of two waves in the transition period.
+In particular, we studied 37 countries with no less than 10,000 cumulative cases by Apr.
 30 since some countries started to ease the social distancing around the date.
-More details can be found in Sec.
-2.1 of the supplementary information.
+More details can be found in Section 1 of the supplementary material.